martin-rdz/larda_cloud_sniffer/README.md

 Identify coherent cloud objects in the Cloudnet classification and extract characteristic properties from layered mixed-phase clouds.

+The structure of the folders is as following:

 ### sniffer_code

-- the cloud sniffer is originally based on B�hl [2016 ACP]
+- the cloud sniffer is originally based on Bühl [2016 ACP]
-- adapted for the new datasets, additinal measurements, new server and especially larda3
+- adapted for the new datasets, additinal measurements, new server and especially [larda3](https://github.com/lacros-tropos/larda).

 ### cloud_properties